KevinDusange/2420test/README.md

 Since we will need an existing droplet in order to create another droplet in doctl, we must first create a droplet on the DigitalOcean website.
 Before creating the droplet, we must first upload the Arch Linux image to DigitalOcean.

-1. On your DigitalOcean webpage, open the "Manage" dropdown menu on the left side of the screen and click the "Backups and Snapshots" option.
-Once on the Backups and Snapshots page, click on the "Custom Images" tab.
+1. On your DigitalOcean webpage, open the **Manage** dropdown menu on the left side of the screen and click the **Backups and Snapshots** option.
+Once on the Backups and Snapshots page, click on the **Custom Images** tab.

 ![](assets/Screenshot%202024-09-26%20at%204.56.07%20PM.png)

-2. Click the "Upload Image" button and under "Distribution" select "Arch Linux".
-The other setting you need to change is the datacenter region to "San Francisco 3" as it is a server on the west coast and it offers the latest technology and infrastructure (reference for this on digitalocean website).
+2. Click the **Upload Image** button and under **Distribution** select **Arch Linux**.
+The other setting you need to change is the datacenter region to **San Francisco 3** as it is a server on the west coast and it offers the latest technology and infrastructure (reference for this on digitalocean website).

 ![](assets/Screenshot%202024-09-26%20at%205.05.38%20PM.png)